adrian-prajsnar/adrian-prajsnar/README.md

-# Hello I'm Adrian, please check out my profile 👇

-* I'm a selt-taught Frontend developer enthusiast who wants to expand his knowledge and step into IT business.
+# Hi there, I'm Adrian! 👋

+Welcome to my GitHub profile.
+I'm a passionate Frontend developer looking to make my mark in the exciting world of IT. <br>
+Over the past year, web development has transformed from a curiosity into my life's passion.

+## 🚀 About Me

+- 💼 I currently work as an Inbound Sales Agent.
+- 💻 Web Development has become my driving force, and I'm eager to transition into the IT sector.
-* Tech stack: **HTML, CSS & RWD, Tailwind CSS, JavaScript, NPM, Web API's, Git, GitHub**
+- 🌐 Tech Stack: **HTML, CSS & RWD, JavaScript, React.js, React Router, Redux, Context API, Tailwind CSS, CSS Modules, Git & GitHub**.

-* I'm currently learning **React.js**
-* You can reach me by my [Linkedin](https://www.linkedin.com/in/adrian-prajsnar/) account. <br>
+## 🌱 What I'm Up To

+I'm continuously expanding my knowledge and honing my skills.
+Currently, I'm delving into advanced **React.js** concepts, as it's a crucial part of modern web development.

+## 📫 Let's Connect

+- 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/adrian-prajsnar/).
+- 📧 Reach out to me via [Email](mailto:adrian.prajsnar11@gmail.com).

-*Thank you for visiting my profile! <br>
+Thank you for stopping by my profile! <br>
-Please, feel free to reach me out in any case.*
+Please don't hesitate to contact me for any inquiries, collaborations, or just to chat about web development and technology. 😊